News & Reviews News Wire Teamsters Canada issues 72-hour strike notice against CN; lengthy hearing concludes with no action (latest update)

 The actual prospects for a strike remains highly uncertain.

-“The impact of this notice will depend on the timing of the CIRB,” CN said in its statement earlier today.
+“The impact of this notice will depend on the timing of the CIRB,” CN said in a statement earlier today.
 “It is in the national interest of Canada that the CIRB rule quickly, before even more harm is caused.”
 CN also claimed the strike notice “confirms that the Teamsters never took the negotiations seriously and they had no desire to reach a deal.”

 The strike notice posted on the TCRC website says, “We do not believe that any of the matters we have been discussing over the last several days are insurmountable and we remain available for discussion in order to resolve this matter without a further work stoppage.”